aybabtme/blog/source/_posts/2013-02-09-tdd-the-dog-and-the-fence.markdown

 ---
 layout: post
-title: "TDD The Dog And The Fence"
+title: "TDD: The Dog And The Fence"
 date: 2013-02-09 21:22
 comments: true
 categories: hack life